qcode-software/qcode-tcl/doc/procs/cast_decimal.md

 Description
 -----------
-Deperecated - see [qc::cast decimal]
+Deprecated - see [qc::cast decimal]
 Try to cast given string into a decimal value

 Examples